alphagov/datagovuk-visual-regression-tests/README.md

 ## Gotchas
 ### Issues with ckan
 - In ckan scenarios that involve submitting a form to test for form errors, the ideal would be to use `form.submit()` in line with the browser API.
-Unfortuantely, ckan's `basic-form` js module hijacks the form submission flow, meaning that the submit button for that form has to be explicitly clicked.
+Unfortunately, ckan's `basic-form` js module hijacks the form submission flow, meaning that the submit button for that form has to be explicitly clicked.
 This can still be done via puppeteer, however it's not especially neat.
 - On any view with an upload field, notably the organogram resource views, ckan's `image-upload` js module takes a little while to load and puppeteer manages to beat it 9 times out of 10.
 The `upload-field.js` script has therefore been added to wait for the js to load.
 - Similar to the above around having to wait for js to load in a view, some forms have an autofill slug field, managed by ckan's `slug-preview` module.
 This both hides one field and generates markup for a non-input field which auto-updates based on an associated input field.
 Like above, puppeteer beats the rendering work for this 9 times out of 10, creating inconsistent view tests.
 The `slug-preview.js` script exists to account for this.
 - When triggering a harvest job, in the user UI, the user clicks the "reharvest" button and a modal window pops up to confirm the action.
 This isn't possible to do in puppeteer cleanly, as puppeteer loads before the modal js can finish loading.
 The workaround for this has been to click the reharvest button and trigger a page reload via `page.reload()`.
 This works because we are accessing the page before the modal js can create an artificial barrier to the user carrying out the reharvest action.
-- On certain views, an admin toolbar is present.
-This appears to only be visible for super admins and interfere's with being able to properly interrogate screenshots for discrepencies.
-To remedy this, the script `close-admin-toolbar.js` has been created to manage this on views where it pops up.
 - Backstop has the option to ignore portions of html that we don't want to include in tests eg: fields that relate to times that will be constantly changing.
 Unfortunately this is very difficult to police in our ckan instances currently as we use a mix of markup from our own extension and default ckan admin panel markup, making it a near impossible job to apply selectors to all unwanted fields across the ckan admin panel.

 ### Backstop limitations
 - Backstop doesn't have a testing library for IE or Edge.
-The reason for this is that backstop relies on the headless infrastructure provided by engines like puppeteer or caspar, something that old microsoft browsers don't suppert.
+The reason for this is that backstop relies on the headless infrastructure provided by engines like puppeteer or caspar, something that old microsoft browsers don't support.
 We have a need to support IE11 at least for this project, so you may need to do some additional manual testing on top of running these tests.
-- Backstop can't ignore dynamic data.
-This creates 2 problems: firstly that the VRT needs to be run against a completely clean instance, with the exception of the specified test data, and secondly that dates or auto-generated ids can't be reliably ignored (see above point re: ignoring selectors through backstop).
-This means that a portion of tests can always potentially fail.
+- Backstop can only run against a very specific stack.
+If any additional data is added, because Backstop explicitly tests against visual discrepancy, then tests will fail.
+This means that if any additional data is added to a local stack or anything is changed, either said data will need to be removed or you will have to reset your local stack.
 - Backstop storing screenshots in source control is potentially problematic.
 A single set of ckan scenarios (120 screenshots) comes to approximately 15MB.
 A long term solution needs ot be considered for how we store scenarios to avoid taking up obscene amounts of space in source control.